-Hellenic Petroleum Finance PLC (the "Company" and "HPF") is a wholly owned subsidiary of Hellenic Petroleum Holdings S.A., former Hellenic Petroleum S.A. (the "Parent Company"), which is incorporated in Greece.
-In the context of the post balance sheet corporate transformation of the Hellenic Petroleum Group (the "Group"), on January 3, 2022, a demerger was approved by way of hive-down of its refining, supply and trading of oil products and petrochemicals sector and the establishment of a new company which was incorporated under the name "Hellenic Petroleum single member Sociétée Anonyme Refining, Supply and sales of oil products and petrochemicals" with the trade name "Hellenic Petroleum R.S.S.O.P.P.
+Hellenic Petroleum Finance PLC (the "Company" and "HPF") is a wholly owned subsidiary of HELLENiQ ENERGY Holdings S.A. (formerly Hellenic Petroleum Holdings S.A.), (the "Parent Company"), which is incorporated in Greece.
+In the context of the corporate transformation of the HELLENiQ ENERGY Group (the "Group", formerly Hellenic Petroleum Group), on January 3, 2022, a demerger was approved by way of hive-down of its refining, supply and trading of oil products and petrochemicals sector and the establishment of a new company which was incorporated under the name "Hellenic Petroleum single member Sociétée Anonyme Refining, Supply and sales of oil products and petrochemicals" with the trade name "Hellenic Petroleum R.S.S.O.P.P.
 S.A.".
-Hellenic Petroleum S.A. became the sole Shareholder of the Beneficiary Entity "Hellenic Petroleum R.S.S.O.P.P.
-S.A.".
-Finally, the new corporate name of the Demerged Entity is "Hellenic Petroleum Holdings Sociétée Anonyme" and its trade name: "Hellenic Petroleum Holdings S.A.", while the shares of the Demerged Entity will remain listed on the Main Market of the Athens Stock Exchange.
+The new corporate name of the Demerged Entity which is the sole Shareholder of the Beneficiary Entity, was "Hellenic Petroleum Holdings Sociétée Anonyme" with the trade name: "Hellenic Petroleum Holdings S.A., while the shares of the Demerged Entity remain listed on the Main Market of the Athens Stock Exchange.
+The impact on intercompany lending as a result of the restructure is further described in Note 15 of the financial statements.